lisovin/scalejs/scalejs-docs/src/documents/grid2.html.md

 ```
 <br>

-## Filter Images
+## Filter Images and Styles

-You must also include images for the arrow and on/off state of the filter which can be found [here](https://github.com/lisovin/scalejs-examples/tree/grid-2/Grid/images).
+Include the images for the arrow and on/off state of the filter which can be found [here](https://github.com/lisovin/scalejs-examples/tree/grid-2/Grid/images).
+Update your [main.less](https://github.com/lisovin/scalejs-examples/blob/grid-2/Grid/app/main/styles/main.less) file so that it contains styles for grids.

 <br>